Skip to main content

 Adding a New Stage

-- Stage description (optional) -- Additional notes about what this stage involves.
+• Stage description (optional) -- additional notes about what this stage involves.
+Maximum 400 characters.

 You can add as many stages as you need.
-Stages are displayed in order and can be edited or deleted at any time before they are invoiced.
+Stages are displayed in order and can be edited or deleted while they are still in a workable state.

 Stage Lifecycle